sbustreamspot/sbustreamspot-core/README.md

 [https://sbustreamspot.github.io](https://sbustreamspot.github.io)

-This repository contains the core streaming heterogenous graph clustering and anomaly detection code.
+This repository contains the core streaming heterogeneous graph clustering and anomaly detection code.

 Before attempting execution, ensure you have the following available as two